-On January 6, 2012, ADC filed a lawsuit in the US District Court for the District of Colorado (federal court) reasserting almost identical claims asserted in the aforementioned lawsuit and dismissed by the Denver District Court (state court) notwithstanding ADC's appeal of the state court's decision.
-In a Federal Court case, the Company has filed a Motion to Dismiss and discovery has been stayed pending further action.
-ADC has appealed the decision to stay discovery to the US District Court.
-The court hearing took place on November 19, 2013.
-The ruling of the judge is expected to be issued soon.
+On January 6, 2012, ADC filed a lawsuit in the US District Court for the District of Colorado (federal court) reasserting almost identical claims asserted in the aforementioned lawsuit and dismissed by the Denver District Court (state court).
+In the Federal Court case, the Company has filed a Motion to Dismiss.
+On December 18, 2014, the federal court granted the motion based on lack of personal jurisdiction over the Company and the doctrine of forum non conveniens.
+ADC filed a notice of appeal and the case is now pending in the US Court of Appeals for the Tenth Circuit.
 The Company plans to seek dismissal of the case and vigorously defend the matter.
-Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.
+Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial position.